 The transfer tax rules, which have been put into effect for the year 2012, are as follows:

 1. In the event of a person’s death in 2012, an exemption limit of $5,120,000 has been set which is a revised and adjusted figure compared to the one that had been fixed in 2011.
-Other than the exemption limit, the landed properties will be taxed at 35% rate.
+Other than the exemption limit, the landed properties will be taxed at a 35% rate.

-2. Tax enactment plan for married couples implies that if in the event of death of one spouse the other person can utilize the unused portion of the dead partner’s deduced amount.
+2. A tax enactment plan for married couples implies that if in the event of the death of one spouse the other person can utilize the unused portion of the dead partner’s deduced amount.
 Such a provision is called portability and this will remain in operation only for the year 2012.
 To get the fullest advantage of portability or deceased spousal unused exclusion amount, as it is technically known as there is the need to produce federal estate tax return of the dead partner’s estate.
-It does not matter even if the gross value of the estate is marked below $5,120,000 because whatever the case may be estate tax return of deceased person’s estate has to be filed.
+It does not matter even if the gross value of the estate is marked below $5,120,000 because whatever the case may be the estate tax return of the deceased person’s estate has to be filed.

 4. The deductible amount remains the same at $5,120,000, which is applicable for lifetime gift tax.
-Like in the earlier cases, 35% tax rate has been decided for all taxable gifts over the exemption amount.
-In a whole, the gift tax and the estate tax have been brought under a single section.
+Like in the earlier cases, a 35% tax rate has been decided for all taxable gifts over the exemption amount.
+On a whole, the gift tax and the estate tax have been brought under a single section.